ros-controls/roscon2025_control_workshop/twist_publisher/README.md

 4. Once the program starts on the ESP32 the
 - LED will start blinking `RED`, `GREEN` and `BLUE` at the startup
 - LED in `YELLOW` color represents that it is waiting to connect to the RMW router.
-- LED will start blinking Green after it has connected to to the Zenoh host and is publishing messages
+- LED will start blinking `GREEN` after it has connected to to the Zenoh host and is publishing messages

 5. On the host open a second interactive terminal to the Workshop container and open Plogjuggler
 ```bash